“What we’re trying to do here is to provide a unified approach for Salesforce to connect to startups and vice-versa”.

 Salesforce, a versatile platform might not always be the best choice for startups.
 Here are some scenarios where other solutions might be more suitable:

-What is Different About Salesforce which Makes it the Biggest Player in SaaS?
+What is Different About Salesforce that Makes it the Biggest Player in SaaS?

 Salesforce’s dominance in the SaaS (Software as a Service) landscape is a result of multiple factors that have combined since its inception.
 Here are some reasons why Salesforce has emerged as the biggest player: